mse-parallel-programming/game-of-life/REPORT.md

 The following benchmarks were presented at the [interim presentation](https://docs.google.com/presentation/d/1Dz9J-74cFxwajnAQ61yJIGTDnNab2eYyysM42fTp0qE/edit?usp=sharing).
 The average runtime is tolerable but the achieved speedup is quite low and worse than expected.

 > Benchmarks were performed on a mobile Intel i7-8750H CPU (6 Total Cores / 12 Total Threads).
 All runs besides the default one [set the thread count manually and disable OpenMP dynamic to limit used threads](https://stackoverflow.com/a/11096742).
+Application was compiled with the `MinGW w64 9.0` toolchain & run on Windows 11.

 ![](.img/initial-benchmark-1.png)